Installation¶

 git clone --recursive https://github.com/mlc-ai/xgrammar.git && cd xgrammar

-# 2. build XGrammar core and Python bindings
+# 3. build and install XGrammar core and Python bindings

 python3 -m pip install .